 Nestled in the rolling hills of southern Indiana, Floyd County Indiana is home to the first public high school in the state ?
 New Albany High School, founded in 1853.

-Although it is justifiably proud of its long history, New Albany Floyd County Consolidated School Corporation (NAFCS) is looking to the future with innovative technology initiatives ? including a program that aims to provide more than 11,000 students and 700 teachers across all grades from the district?s full-day kindergarten through graduation with access to district-owned iPads
+Although it is justifiably proud of its long history, New Albany Floyd County Consolidated School Corporation (NAFCS) is looking to the future with innovative technology initiatives ? including a program that aims to provide more than 11,000 students and 700 teachers across all grades from the district's full-day kindergarten through graduation with access to district-owned iPads and discounted laptops.

 In 2013, NAFCS began a formal trial program to evaluate Breezy for district-wide deployment.
 The trial program was designed to test seven important criteria, including:

 "Our pilot program included 700 iPads.
 Eventually, we plan to have an iPad for every student, so the ability to scale up is vital," says Costanzo.